plone/training/mastering-plone-5/resources.rst

 The CSS is not very exciting.
 It hides the :guilabel:`only in current section` below the search-box (we could also overwrite the viewlet, but ...).

-It also hides the event-fields we added in :ref:`events-label` from people submitting their talks.
+It also hides the event-fields we added in :ref:`plone5_events-label` from people submitting their talks.

 For exciting CSS, you should take the :ref:`theming-label` training class.